our digital manufacturing ecosystem

 But you should be careful, because these properties can also work to your disadvantage, such as when material surface roughness or surface imperfections result in a much lower flexural strength than tensile strength.
 This can happen with quite a few printed materials, like those produced with SLS or FDM.
 Keep in mind when prototyping with these materials that care should be taken when designing parts that flex.

-My generation thinks themselves all to be Titanic experts (or at least, Leonardo DiCaprio experts), but here’s a lesser-known fact: If the Titanic had been hit by similar impact of a rock in the tropics instead of an iceberg in the Arctic, it may not have sunk.
+Many of us think ourselves to be Titanic experts (or at least, Leonardo DiCaprio experts), but here’s a lesser-known fact: If the Titanic had been hit by similar impact of a rock in the tropics instead of an iceberg in the Arctic, it may not have sunk.
 Why?
 Impact strength.

 Steel is exceptionally strong (see tensile numbers above), but at low temperatures, it becomes very brittle, and so force that would bounce off a steel plate in warm weather, or at worst dent it, will cause the sinking of an ocean liner at colder temperatures (and give millions of teenage girls the best movie experience of their lives 86 years later).
 Luckily, we’ve since been more careful about measuring the impact strength of materials before using them in our designs.